Netlabbuilder/Python_notes/README.md

 # Python
-Python for Network, System, Cyber Security and Automation
+My notes on Python for Network, System, Cyber Security and Automation